 Overweight - no difficulty walking for 20-30 minutes

 Very Overweight - difficulty walking for 20-30 minutes

 Pregnancy - current

 Pregnancy - recent

-You should be OK to particpate, but if you have any doubt, check with your medical adviser.
+You should be OK to participate, but if you have any doubt, check with your medical adviser.

-You might be OK to particpate but you should check with your medical adviser.
+You might be OK to participate but you should check with your medical adviser.

 Sorry, but we cannot accept you onto the programme unless your health improves.

 Get more information from the NHS web page for this condition.

 Remember - The most important test is whether you can walk for 20-30 minutes without experiencing undue pain or dizziness.
 A slight ache afterwards is fine.
 Being out of breath is also OK.
 But if you feel real pain then sorry, but we can’t accept you onto the programme.